cbkinor/ASP-NET-CORE-VS-code-mac-angular2-4-udemy/README.md

 ## Description

-This tutorial is from Udemy walking me through building a web app using Visual Studio Code on an mbp - asp.net core, EF code first, trying to use postgrSql for my database and angularjs 2/4 for the front end.
+This tutorial is from Udemy walking me through building a web app using Visual Studio Code on an mbp - asp.net core, EF code first, with postgrSql for my database and angularjs 2/4 for the front end.

 ## Setup/Installation Requirements

-* None at this time as I am following along and will update as I progress.
+* Install postgreSql
+* Install pgAdmin
+* Clone repository
+* Open in VS Code
+* Restore packages
+* Run: dotnet ef database update

 ## Known Bugs